stackbit-projects/thoughtful-potato-96e03/content/pages/index.md

   - type: features_section
     features:
       - title: Innovative Merchandize
-        subtitle: For true work-life balance
+        subtitle: For true fan-team engagement
         content: >-
           Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.